*This blog was originally published in 2018 but has been updated in October 2020.

 2. Shake off the rust: Upper Valley to Lower Valley

 For a nice, accessible warm-up, hop on Face Lift and take Upper Valley to Lower Valley.
-This wide, straight combo is good for getting those ski legs working and ready for more demanding trails, like Mountain Run.
+This wide, straight combo is good for getting those ski legs working and ready for more demanding trails.

 3. Supreme glade skiing: Sugar Valley Glades